 RESULT

 The demographic information, as well as the tests of patients, were carried out between January to December 2022 to evaluate the bone chemical test and biochemical and hematological parameters of thalassemia major patients attending the National Oncology Center \ Aden.
 The blood was collected and analyzed at the same center, and the bone chemical test was analyzed at the National Center of Public Health Laboratories.
 The results were presented in the following tables and graphs.

+The demographic characteristics of studied patients are shown in Table 1.

 Table1.
 Demographic characteristics of the studied patients with thalassemia